skematt/skematt/README.md

 ### Trusetics, by the UCLA Trustworthy AI Lab
 **[View Demo](https://github.com/skematt/skematt/edit/main/README.md) (Demo partially closed due to proprietary reasons)**

-Description
 - Frontier technology for synthetic data generation, powered by UCLA's cutting-edge research in GANs and Transformers
 - Groundbreaking synthetic data evaluation system backed by robust research and innovative experimentation

-Technologies used
-- Python, Matlab, PyTorch, Scikit-learn
+*Technologies used: Python, Matlab, PyTorch, Scikit-learn*

 ### Poppin - The Party Platform
 **[Go to Website](https://joinpoppin.com/)**

-Description
 - The #1 platform for college parties!
 Totaling over 10k users, 600 events, and $100k+ transactions
 - Attendees: Secure your ticket now!
 Hosts: Boost your profits with our platform!

-Technologies used
-- React, TypeScript, Go
+*Technologies used: React, TypeScript, Go*

 ### On My Own - An ACM Studio Game
 **[Play Now](https://kmbusybee.itch.io/on-my-own)**

-Description
 - Embark on a serene journey into the deep space and piece together a story that heals your soul
 - OMO, a robot who had always lived  in solitude, found his life changed forever by a crashed spaceship carrying only a child survivor

-Technologies used
-- Unity, C#
+*Technologies used: Unity, C#*

 ## The More Casual Hobby Projects